PESTILLILAB/PESTILLILAB.github.io/content/_index.md

   partial: t-image_text
   subtitle: "It takes the world to understand the brain."
   content: '
-    The PESTILLI LAB promotes progress in psychological and brain science via the democratization of scientific research, methods, data and infrastructure.
-We strive to advance societal good by accelerating neuroscientific discovery and education via data-science applications and innovative technology.
+    The PESTILLI LAB is dedicated to advancing psychological and brain science through the democratization of scientific research, methods, data, and infrastructure.
+Our mission is to contribute to societal well-being by accelerating neuroscientific discovery and education through the application of data science and the development of innovative technologies.
   '
   image: "img/science.svg"
   size: 6